pharuxtan/BufferUtility/README.md

 - `pos` : `<integer>` Number of bytes to skip before starting to read.
 Default: [`buf.position`](#bufposition)
 - Returns : `<integer>`

-Reads `bytesLength` number of bytes from `buf` at the specified position (if not specified the actual position of the buf) and interprets the result as a little-endian.
+Reads `bytesLength` number of bytes from `buf` at the specified position (if not specified the actual position of the `buf` is taken) and interprets the result as a little-endian.

 ```js
 const buf = BufferUtility([0x01, 0x00, 0x00, 0x00]);